Artificial Human Intelligence: The role of Humans in the Development of Next Generation AI: Human-Level AI and Challenges/Perspectives

+{A core aim of brain-inspired research is to understand the emergent behaviors underlying intelligence.
+Prior work suggests that the difficulty of reverse-engineering a human skill correlates with how long it has evolved in living beings \cite{bharath2008next}.
+For instance, perception—one of the oldest and seemingly effortless skills—is hypothesized to be among the hardest to replicate, whereas effortful skills may be comparatively easier to engineer.}

-Emerging skills developed later in the evolutionary trajectory such as mathematics, engineering, gaming, logic, and scientific reasoning pose challenges as they diverge from our evolutionary predispositions.
+Emerging skills developed later in the evolutionary trajectory, such as mathematics, logic, and scientific reasoning, pose challenges as they diverge from our evolutionary predispositions.
 These abilities have developed relatively recently in historical terms, undergoing refinement mainly through cultural evolution over the past few thousand years.
-Initially, many prominent researchers assumed that once they had grappled with the "hard" problems, the seemingly "easy" challenges of vision and commonsense reasoning would fall in place.
-However, the last decade in AI has proven it wrong.
-This misconception stemmed from the realization that these supposedly straightforward problems are, in fact, incredibly difficult, leading to the machines' proficiency in solving problems like logic and algebra was irrelevant, as these tasks are exceptionally easy for them to handle \cite{zhang2023toward,brooks2018intelligence, brooks1991intelligence}.
+Initially, many prominent researchers assumed that once they had grappled with the ``hard" problems, the seemingly ``easy" challenges of vision and commonsense reasoning would fall in place.
+However, the last decade in AI has proven it wrong. {This misconception arose from recognizing that seemingly simple problems are in fact highly complex, rendering machines’ proficiency in tasks such as logic and algebra largely irrelevant, as these are trivial for them to perform \cite{brooks2018intelligence}.}

-\subsection{What makes humans special and/or not so special?}
+\subsubsection{What makes humans special and/or not so special?}

-Humans exhibit unique strengths and limitations in tasks like recognition, perception, detection, and search, which are shaped by both our biological makeup and cognitive abilities.
-First and foremost, humans are not adept at ``detection" tasks like blur identification or identifying misaligned lines.
-Especially without focused attention, their performance significantly degrades, making it difficult to excel in completing such tasks successfully.
-Additionally, humans struggle with "hidden correlation" tasks, as their ability to estimate the joint probability distribution of a large set of random events is very limited \cite{gopnik1999scientist}.
-This limitation arises from the cognitive load and complexity involved in processing and integrating multi-modal sources of imprecise information simultaneously.
+{Humans show both strengths and limitations in recognition, perception, detection, and search.
+They are not adept at detection tasks like blur identification or misaligned lines, with performance degrading sharply without focused attention.
+They also struggle with hidden correlation tasks, as estimating joint probability distributions across many random events exceeds cognitive capacity and the demands of integrating multi-modal imprecise information \cite{gopnik1999scientist}.}